-Not all utilities located within WSDOT right of way reside there by franchise or permit.
-In some instances, utilities are located within WSDOT right of way by easement, or WSDOT has an easement on property owned by others.
-In either case, the easement should be shown on the official Right of Way Plan for that section of highway.
-The cost for any adjustment or relocation will be at the expense of the department, and a utility agreement will likely be required.
-Utilities residing within WSDOT right of way by easement are not listed in the UFP database.
-Utility representatives can provide documentation regarding where their facilities are located within an easement.
+In some instances, utilities are located within WSDOT right of way by easement, or WSDOT may have an easement across property owned by others.
+If a documented easement exists, it should be shown on the official right of way plan for that section of highway.
+The cost for any adjustment or relocation will be at WSDOT expense, and a utility agreement will be required.
+Utilities located within WSDOT right of way by easement are not listed in the UFP database.
+Utility representatives should provide documentation defining where their facilities are located within an easement.
+If possible, WSDOT should verify whether the utility-provided easement legal description actually covers the area in which the utility is located, to ensure the utility occupies the claimed easement location.

-On non-limited access highways within city limits, WSDOT is not the permitting authority for utilities.
-Therefore, these utility facilities will not show up in the UFP unless an "informational" permit or franchise has been filed and entered in the UFP.
-Typically, when utilities that are not owned by the city reside within these areas, they have been issued a permit or franchise by the city.
-Therefore, adjustment or relocation would be at the utility's expense.
-If a city-owned utility requires adjustment or relocation, WSDOT is responsible for the cost of relocation.
+On nonlimited access highways within city or town limits, only the city or town has the authority to issue franchises or permits.
+Therefore, utility facilities located on these rights of way will not show up in the UFP database unless an "informational" permit or franchise has been filed and entered.
+Typically, when utilities that are not owned by the city are located within the city street/state highway right of way, they have been issued a permit or franchise by the city or town.
+You should research the city or town records for such franchises or permits.
+Utility adjustment or relocation should be at the utility's expense.
+However, read the city or town franchise and/or permit conditions; if there is a question, seek legal assistance.
+If a city-owned utility requires adjustment or relocation, WSDOT is responsible for the cost of relocation because the city or town owns the underlying right of way.

-(b) Utilities Outside WSDOT Right of Way

-In order to determine utility property rights outside WSDOT right of way, title reports for each affected parcel must be obtained and reviewed.
+(b) Utilities Located Outside WSDOT Right of Way - In order to determine utility property rights outside WSDOT right of way, title reports for each affected parcel must be obtained and reviewed.
 Review of the title reports should include a search for utility easements.
-Where utilities hold easement rights on private property, the cost for adjustment or relocation will be at the department's expense.
+Where utilities hold easement rights on private property, the cost for adjustment or relocation will be at WSDOT's expense.
+It may speed up the process during the scoping phase (see 200.01(3)) to request that the utilities produce copies of relevant deeds.